2025–26 Summit League women's basketball season

 The 2025–26 Summit League women's basketball season began non-conference play on November 3, 2025.
-Conference play will begin on December 31, 2025, and will end on February 28, 2026 and setup the 2026 Summit League women's basketball tournament.
+Conference play began on December 31, 2025, and ended on February 28, 2026.
+This was the nineteenth season of women's basketball play under the Summit League name and forty-fourth for the conference overall.

-This will be the last season in the conference for Denver, as the Pioneers will join the West Coast Conference on July 1, 2026.
+This was the last season in the conference for Denver, as the Pioneers will join the West Coast Conference on July 1, 2026.